bartenbach/taskmobar/README.md

 `, Run Com "taskmobar" [ ] "task" 30`

-then, in your main template you can do something like:
+this will refresh every 30 seconds. then, in your main template you can do something like:

 `, template = "%battery% | %multicpu% | %coretemp% | %memory% | %dynnetwork%}%XMonadLog% <fc=#FF8C00> %task% </fc>{%KOMA% | %date% "`

-you can see I just added `<fc=#FF8C00> %task% </fc>` for the command to be printed in orange text.
+you can see I just added `<fc=#FF8C00> %task% </fc>` for the output to be printed in orange text.

 # other useful snippets
 in your shell's rc file, you can make taskwarrior commands quicker with something like: